Syllabus

 In this tutorial we will learn how to upload files on remote server using a Simple HTML form and PHP.
 You can upload any kind of file like images, videos, ZIP files, Microsoft Office documents, PDFs, as well as executables files and a wide range of other file types.

-Step 1: Creating an HTML form to upload the file
+Step 1: Creating an HTML form to upload the

 <html>